Ildanin/Celestial-Simulator/README.md

 - Arrows are used to move around

 How to create your own simulation:
 All the simulations are created within presetExamples file.
 There is a sample on the botton that you can copy.
 First you need to define the gravity force equation and gravity constant.
-Force equation functions are defined in utiles file .
+Force equation functions are defined in utiles file.
 You can create your own if you want.
 command:
 win.force_equation = GMm_d_r2 (here _d_ means divide and r2 means r to the power of two)
 win.gravity_constant = 1